dpretet/axi-crossbar/README.md

 - AXI4/AXI4-lite converter
 - Read-only or Write-only master to save gate count
 - 4KB boundary crossing checking, supporting splitting mechanism

+## License

+This IP core is licensed under MIT license.
+It grants nearly all rights to use, modify and distribute these sources.

+However, consider to contribute and provide updates to this core if you add feature and fix, would be greatly appreciated :)